-5. In the window that appears (see the examples below), provide the appropriate information to purge your content and then click the Purge button.
+- 5. If asked to confirm your password, type your password in the confirmation window and click the Confirm button. - 6.
+In the purging window that appears (see the examples below), provide the appropriate information to purge your content and then click the Purge button.